josephsaviokav/Quick-Search/README.md

-# Google Search for VS Code
+# Quick Search for VS Code

-Instantly search Google directly from VS Code without leaving your editor.
+Instantly search Google, Bing, or Brave directly from VS Code without leaving your editor.
 No more Alt+Tab to your browser — just open the command palette, type your query, and go!

 ## Features

-- 🔍 **Quick Google Search**: Search Google directly from the VS Code command palette
+- 🔍 **Multiple Search Engines**: Choose between Google, Bing, or Brave search
 - ⚡ **Lightning Fast**: No context switching — stay in your flow
 - 🌐 **Opens in External Browser**: Search results open in your default web browser
 - 🎯 **Simple and Lightweight**: Zero configuration needed, works out of the box
+- 🎨 **Easy Access**: Dedicated commands for each search engine

 ## Usage